 Divorce is the dissolution of a marriage relationship by a judgment of the Court.
-Divorce actions differ from other legal actions because they involve strong emotions by the parties and because the decision rendered in the action will likely affect both parties for the rest of their lives.
-Each divorce is unique, just like each relationship.
-The attorneys and staff at Ward Law Offices, LLC, are caring professionals who work with each client to carefully and efficiently navigate his or her divorce.
+Divorce actions differ from other legal actions because they involve strong emotions of the parties and because the decision rendered in the action will likely impact both parties and their children for the rest of their lives.
+Each divorce is unique, just as each relationship is unique.
+The attorneys and staff at Ward Potter LLC strive for excellence in carefully navigating clients through the divorce process.

-Kansas law requires that the Court make decisions about children, including legal custody and parenting time, based upon their best interests.
-Legal custody is the parent’s ability to make decisions regarding a child’s health, education, and welfare, while parenting time refers to the time that a parent spends with his or her children.
+When parents don’t agree, Kansas law requires that the Court make decisions about children, including legal custody and parenting time, based upon the children’s best interests.
+The term legal custody refers to the ability of each parent to make decisions regarding a child’s health, education, and welfare.
+The term parenting time refers to the time that a parent spends with his or her children.
 In many cases, custody and parenting time disputes are resolved through alternative dispute resolution.
-If not, we are experienced in helping our clients pursue custody and parenting time matters through the Court system, including evidentiary hearings and trials.
+If not, the attorneys of Ward Potter are experienced in helping our clients pursue custody and parenting-time matters through the Court system, including evidentiary hearings and trials.

 Collaborative Family Law

-The heart of Collaborative Family Law (also called “no-court divorce,” “divorce with dignity,” “peaceful divorce”) is to offer the parties to a divorce action the support, protection, and guidance of their own lawyers without going to court.
-Collaborative Family Law (CFL) is a continuation of the trend to empower participants in the divorce process that began with, and shares many of the principles of, mediation.
-CFL is a completely voluntary process which requires the full participation of both parties and their counsel.
-The structure, along with the skill of counsel, creates a problem-solving atmosphere with a focus on interest-based negotiation and client empowerment.
+Sometimes referred to as no-court divorce, divorce with dignity, or peaceful divorce, collaborative family law is focused on offering the parties to a divorce action the support, protection, and guidance of their own lawyers without going to court.
+The process empowers participants in the divorce process and shares many of the principles of mediation.
+It is a completely voluntary process that requires the full participation of both parties and their counsel.